brechtm/rinohtype/README.rst

 * a powerful page layout system supporting columns, running headers/footers, floatable elements and footnotes
-* support for figures and (large) tables
+* support for figures and (large) tables, optionally rendered sideways
 * automatic generation of table of contents and index
 * automatic numbering and cross-referencing of section headings, figures and tables
 * configure one of the included document templates or create your own
-* an intuitive style sheet system inspired by CSS
+* an intuitive style sheet system inspired by CSS allowing changing almost every aspect of how document elements are rendered
 * modular design allowing for multiple frontends (such as reStructuredText, Markdown, DocBook, ...)
 * handles OpenType, TrueType and Type1 fonts with support for advanced typographic features such as kerning, ligatures, small capitals and old style figures
+* built-in support for the 1000+ libre licensed fonts on `Google Fonts`_
 * embeds PDF, PNG and JPEG images, preserving transparency and color profiles
 * easy to install and deploy; pure-Python with few dependencies
 * built on Unicode; ready for non-latin languages